Victor Haghani

-Victor Haghani (born c.
-1962) is an Iranian-American founder of Elm Wealth, a research-driven wealth advisor and manager.
-Elm uses index-tracking funds to invest across the largest asset classes and tries to give its clients broad exposure to global economic growth at the lowest possible cost.
+Victor Haghani (born 1962) is an Iranian-American founder of Elm Wealth, a research-driven wealth advisor and manager.

 Haghani was one of the founding partners of Long-Term Capital Management (LTCM), a hedge fund which collapsed in 1998 and was eventually recapitalized and restructured by a consortium of leading banks.

-The son of an Iranian international trader of a Sephardic Jewish family, Haghani graduated from the London School of Economics (LSE).
 He was a founding partner of LTCM and after the liquidation of LTCM became a founding partner of JWM Partners which managed a successor fund to LTCM.

-Education
+Family and education

-Victor Haghani graduated from the London School of Economics (LSE) in 1984, where he received a B.Sc. degree in Economics.
+The son of an Iranian international trader of a Sephardic Jewish family, Victor Haghani graduated from the London School of Economics (LSE) in 1984, where he received a B.Sc. degree in Economics.
 He has also taught at the LSE, where he is a Senior Research Associate in the FMG.

 Career

 Haghani started his career in 1984 in the bond research department of Salomon Brothers and then became a managing director in the bond arbitrage group run by John Meriwether.
 In 1993, he co-founded Long-Term Capital Management with seven other partners.
 In 1993, he set up the LTCM office in London.
-Haghani stayed on at LTCM through 1999 to assist in the liquidation of LTCM, following which he became a founding partner of JWM Partners, which managed a successor fund to LTCM.
-Since then, he has been involved in a variety of activities, including consulting and board assignments, becoming a name at Lloyd's of London and learning how to fly an airplane.
-Most recently, he has been conducting research into asset allocation and low cost wealth management strategies.
-Elm Partners was founded in 2011 to put those ideas into practice.
+Haghani stayed on at LTCM through 1999 to assist in the liquidation of LTCM.

+After LTCM, he became a founding partner of JWM Partners, which managed a successor fund to LTCM.
+Since then, he has been involved in a variety of activities, including consulting and board assignments, becoming a "name" at Lloyd's of London and learning how to pilot airplanes.

+He has conducted research into asset allocation and low cost wealth management strategies, and he founded Elm Partners in 2011 to put those ideas into practice.
+Elm uses index-tracking funds to invest across the largest asset classes and tries to give its clients broad exposure to global economic growth at the lowest possible cost.

+Among other topics, James White and Victor Haghani discuss the field of ergodicity economics in their book The Missing Billionaires.